jingjingshao0103/jingjingshao0103.github.io/_teaching/2015-spring-teaching-2.md

 The scientific effects of yoga, which I perceive as magical, motivated me to pursue teacher training.
 In March 2016, I completed my first yoga teacher training at the Lily Pod Yoga & Ayurveda School, becoming a certified instructor.

 Shortly after my training, I was invited to teach at the Lululemon Showroom West, where I conduct classes regularly.
 I have received very positive feedback for integrating my dance experience, scientific insights, and Ayurvedic approaches into my teaching.
-My current focus in yoga is on the role of individual anatomy and Vinyasa Dynamic Flow, in which I continuously seek further education.
+My current focus in yoga is on the role of individual anatomy, Vinyasa Dynamic Flow and internal commitment, in which I continuously seek further education.

-In addition to teaching yoga, I am compuational chemist working for Covestro AG.
+In addition to teaching yoga, I work as compuational chemist working for Covestro AG.
 Drawing on my rich experiences in dance and the scientific aspects of yoga, I offer unique classes that reflect my passion.

-"Combining breath with movement, slowing down the process of reaching a certain posture.
-My Vinyasa flow class encourages awareness of your body and fosters a deeper understanding of your inner self.
-It’s about expressing the posture with your own anatomy, rather than trying to fit your body into a specific form.
-Embrace the journey, but take the time to listen to what your body is telling you."
+"Combining the breath with movement, slowing down the process of reaching a certain posture.
+My Vinyasa flow class encourages awareness of the body and fosters a deeper understanding of the inner self.
+It’s about expressing the posture with your own anatomy, rather than trying to fit the body into a specific form.
+Embrace the journey, and take the time to listen to what your body is telling you."